WillDraxler/R4Human_Ecology/content/authors/admin/_index.md

 ---

 This is the home page for my Independent Study: R 4 Human Ecology.
+Each project I pursue will be detailed here, along with products and reflections.
-A detailed description of each endevour, along with {style="text-align: justify;"}
+{style="text-align: justify;"}